kcarnold/cs344/content/units/04models/homework/index.md

 ```

+*In future years we might actually make this a Kaggle competition, but I couldn't get the logistics worked out in time this year.*

 ### Batches

 - `fastai` drops incomplete batches in the training set.
 Unfortunately you can't set the batch size to 1 (because the model uses *batch normalization*--beyond the scope of this course).
 So give the keyword arg `bs = 2` to whatever creates your `dataloaders` (e.g., `ImageDataLoaders.from_path_func(..., bs = 2)`).